akhodakivskiy/VimFx/documentation/tools.md

 - `gulp faster` compiles `gulpfile.coffee` to `gulpfile.js`.
 If you run `gulp` a lot and wish it ran faster, just tell it and it will!
-You’ll have to remember to re-run it whenever gulpfile.coffee is updated, though.
+You’ll have to remember to re-run `gulp faster` whenever `gulpfile.coffee` is updated, though.

 - `gulp help.html` dumps VimFx’s Keyboard Shortcuts help dialog into `help.html`.
 You can then open up `help.html` in Firefox and style it live